What is the Cataraqui Trail?

 Who owns the Cataraqui Trail?

 The majority of the trail is owned by the Cataraqui Region Conservation Authority who also provide administrative services to the CTMB.
+Parts are owned by local landowners who have given conditional approval for permitted users to cross their land.

 Who funds the Cataraqui Trail?